Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Methods

-When $X_{ji}$ is numeric, the estimated coefficients in \eqref{imp_vals:srs} can be obtained via normal linear regression using only data from the validation subset.
-Of course, different regression models could instead be used to impute other types of exposures, like binary or categorical.
+When $X_{ji}$ is numeric, the estimated coefficients in \eqref{imp_vals:srs} can be obtained via normal linear regression.
+Of course, different regression models could be used to impute other types of exposures.

-If the validation study was selected under an ETS-$X_j^*$ design, the error-prone exposure $X_j^*$ used in the design must be included in \emph{all} exposures' imputation models.
-Let $j'$ index which model was used in the design ($j' \in \{1, \dots, P\}$).
+If the validation study was selected under an ETS-$X_p^*$ design, focused on the primary model, the error-prone exposure $X_p^*$ used in the design must be included in \textit{all} exposures' imputation models ($p \in \{1, \dots, J\}$).
 Then, the imputed values $\widehat{X}_{ji}$ are:

-Note that the coefficients will take on different values in the first versus second case in \eqref{imp_vals:etsX*}.
+Note that the coefficients will take on different values in the first versus second case.
 Under our proposed ETS-$PC_1^*$ design, the first principal component $PC_1^*$ must be included in all imputation models.
 The imputed values $\widehat{X}_{ji}$ are then defined as

-As with the SRS design, estimating the imputation models under either ETS design depends on the type of covariates, but can be done using standard regression techniques.
-For ease of notation, $\widehat{\balpha}$ are the estimated coefficients for any of the imputation models in \eqref{imp_vals:srs}--\eqref{imp_vals:etsPC1*}.
+As with the SRS design, estimating the imputation models under either ETS design depends on the type of exposures, but can be done using standard regression techniques.
+For ease of notation, $\widehat{\balpha}$ are the estimated coefficients for any of the imputation models.

-Single imputation following \eqref{imp_vals:srs}--\eqref{imp_vals:etsPC1*} has been called \textit{deterministic imputation}, since missing values are replaced with a single model prediction $\widehat{X}_{ji}$ and treated as fixed in the subsequent analyses \cite{DAgostinoMcGowan2024}.
-This approach can be implemented using existing software to (i) fit the imputation model and (ii) calculate the predictions.
-Alternatively, the \texttt{mice} function in the \textit{mice} \texttt{R} package can be used with argument \texttt{method = "norm.predict"} \cite{mice}.
+Single imputation following \eqref{imp_vals:srs}--\eqref{imp_vals:etsPC1*} has been called \textit{deterministic imputation}, since missing values are replaced with a single model prediction $\widehat{X}_{ji}$ and treated as fixed in the subsequent analyses.\cite{DAgostinoMcGowan2024} This approach can be implemented using existing software to (i) fit the imputation model and (ii) calculate the predictions.
+Alternatively, the \texttt{mice} function in the \textit{mice} R package can be used with argument \texttt{method = "norm.predict"}.\cite{mice}

-\subsubsection{Modifications for Multiple Imputation}
+\subsubsection{Modifications for multiple imputation}

 When using multiple imputation, the imputation models need to be modified one step further.
-Due to the stochastic nature of multiple imputation, which incorporates variability about the imputation procedure itself, the analysis model outcomes $Y_j$ must be included in the imputation models.
-Otherwise, the imputation models will not be \textit{congenial} with the analysis model, and the resulting multiple imputation estimates will be biased \cite{DAgostinoMcGowan2024, Moons2006}.
+Due to the stochastic nature of multiple imputation, which incorporates variability about the imputation procedure itself, the analysis model outcomes $Y_{ji}$ must be included in the imputation models.
+Otherwise, the imputation models will not be \textit{congenial} with the analysis model, and the resulting multiple imputation estimates will be biased.\cite{DAgostinoMcGowan2024,Moons2006}